 How to Get Rid of Rats Under Your Decking

 Rats are often more active at night than during the daytime.
-You can know if you have rats under your decking through their droppings, rub marks, and holes.
+You can know if rats are under your decking through their droppings, rub marks, and holes.

 You can know if you have rats under your decking by their droppings.
 The droppings are dark brown and resemble a large grain of rice.
 You can find the droppings concentrated in a particular spot under your decking.

 Rats often brush their bodies against surfaces.
-The grease and dirt on their bodies can leave dark marks on your deck.
+The grease and dirt on their bodies can leave dark marks on your decking.

-Check for holes around your deck.
+Check for holes around your decking.
 Rats dig holes about 6 to 9cm wide next to a structure or solid object.
 They use the holes as shelter and also for storing food.

 Ways to Get Rid of Rats Under Your Decking